Arman2337/-Fundamentals-of-JavaScript-for-MERN/Assignment_2/README.md

 A dynamic scheduler to manage online appointments asynchronously.
 It includes functions to add appointments, display upcoming appointments, and send reminders.

 ## Files
-src/appointmentScheduler/scheduler.js: Contains the implementation of the scheduler functions.
+- src/appointmentScheduler/scheduler.js: Contains the implementation of the scheduler functions.

-src/appointmentScheduler/testScheduler.js: Contains test cases for the scheduler functions.
+- src/appointmentScheduler/testScheduler.js: Contains test cases for the scheduler functions.

-## Functions
+### Functions
-addAppointment(clientName, appointmentTime, serviceType):
+## 1 addAppointment(clientName, appointmentTime, serviceType):

-Adds a new appointment to the array.
+* Adds a new appointment to the array.

-Validates appointmentTime as a valid Date object and clientName as a non-empty string.
+* Validates appointmentTime as a valid Date object and clientName as a non-empty string.

-upcomingAppointments():
+## 2 upcomingAppointments():

-Displays appointments scheduled for the next hour.
+* Displays appointments scheduled for the next hour.

-sendReminder(appointment):
+## 3 sendReminder(appointment):

-Uses setTimeout() to log a reminder message when the appointment time approaches.
+* Uses setTimeout() to log a reminder message when the appointment time approaches.

 ## Example Usage
 ```javascipt